Home cooks probably know what can be heated in a microwave oven. But do you know what can’t?

 Avoid microwaving any food that’s meant to be crispy, including fried chicken and french fries, GE Appliances’ Treinen tells Money Talks News.

 Let me add pizza to the list, too.
-Folks do that every day, but reheated pizza is soggy and sad.
+Folks do that every day, but pizza reheated in a microwave is soggy and sad.
 Instead, try this:

 - Warm leftover pizza briefly in a nonstick skillet on the stovetop.